ngokevin/soundcloud-dl/README.md

 ## Soundcloud CLI tool

-A little command line tool for working with soundcloud.
+A little command line tool for working with Soundcloud.

+You can either pass in a direct URL to a Soundcloud song or you can pass in any link that may possibly contain Soundcloud URLs and the script will scrape for the links and download them all at once.
+If you pass in both options, a page and a URL, it would download the URL and any URLs found within the page.

-USAGE: soundcloud.py -u [URL]
+USAGE: soundcloud.py -u [URL] -p [PAGE_WITH_URLs]